Commercial Aviation

 Turn passion for aviation into a profession.

 Our Bachelor of Science in Aviation with a concentration in Commercial Aviation is competitive and highly selective.
-Our program combines rigorous academic study with elite flight training.
-Earn a degree in Aviation online while completing your flight training with one of our flight training affiliates.
-We are in the process of applying for FAA part 141 approval of this program.
+Our program combines rigorous academic study with elite flight training provided by Sanders Flight Training Center, an FAA Part 141 flight school in Jasper, AL. We are in the process of applying for FAA part 141 approval of this program.

 Application Checklist